bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ### Media types

 A media type is the format of the request or response body.
 BigCommerce APIs accept requests and send responses in JSON.
-You should encode requests using the UTF-8 character set.
-Other character sets may have unpredictable results.
+You should encode requests using the UTF-8 character set since other character sets can have unpredictable results.

 ### Content types